POLA Orbis (OTCMKTS:PORBF) Reaches New 12-Month Low at $19.88

-POLA Orbis Holdings Inc. (OTCMKTS:PORBF)’s stock price hit a new 52-week low during mid-day trading on Monday .
-The stock traded as low as $19.88 and last traded at $19.88, with a volume of 0 shares trading hands.
+POLA Orbis Holdings Inc. (OTCMKTS:PORBF) hit a new 52-week low during mid-day trading on Monday .
+The company traded as low as $19.88 and last traded at $19.88, with a volume of 0 shares trading hands.
 The stock had previously closed at $19.88.

-Separately, Zacks Investment Research lowered POLA Orbis from a “buy” rating to a “hold” rating in a research report on Tuesday, July 27th.
+Separately, Zacks Investment Research cut shares of POLA Orbis from a “hold” rating to a “sell” rating in a research report on Wednesday, August 25th.

 POLA Orbis Holdings Inc, through its subsidiaries, develops, manufactures, and sells cosmetics and related products in Japan and internationally.
 The company operates through Beauty Care and Real Estate segments.
 The Beauty Care segment offers cosmetics; skincare products; health foods; and fashion products, such as women's underwear, women's apparel, and jewelry under the POLA, ORBIS, Jurlique, H2O PLUS, THREE, Amplitude, ITRIM, FIVEISM Ã THREE, and DECENCIA brand names.